Zephynyah/zeph-stigman/docs/deployment/dependencies.md

 !!! success annotate "Summary"
     In these section, you have:

-    * Read all the Assumptions
-    * Read the Installation Steps
     * Installed openjdk using dnf
     * Opened ports Temporary for stig-manager & keycloak